 Section 1.
 Property Subject to this Declaration.
 The Research Triangle Park shall be held, transferred, leased, subleased and occupied subject to the conditions, covenants, restrictions and reservations set forth herein.
-The Research Triangle Park consists of all of the property described in the "Amended Conditions, Covenants, Restrictions and Reservations Affecting Property of: The Research Triangle Foundation of North Carolina With Portions known as the Research Triangle Park and with Portions known as the Research Applications Park 1 and Research Applications Park II" recorded in Book 1035, Page 685, in the Office of the Register of Deeds, Durham County, North Carolina, and in Book 3679, Page 26, in the Office of the Register of Deeds, Wake County, North Carolina, SAVE AND EXCEPT therefrom all of the property described on Exhibit A to that certain Declaration of Removal of Territory From the Service District and Declaration of Covenants recorded in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina, and in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina, and in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina, and in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina, and in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina.
+The Research Triangle Park consists of all of the property described in the "Amended Conditions, Covenants, Restrictions and Reservations Affecting Property of: The Research Triangle Foundation of North Carolina With Portions known as the Research Triangle Park and with Portions known as the Research Applications Park I and Research Applications Park II" recorded in Book 1035, Page 685, in the Office of the Register of Deeds, Durham County, North Carolina, and in Book 3679, Page 26, in the Office of the Register of Deeds, Wake County, North Carolina, SAVE AND EXCEPT therefrom all of the property described on Exhibit A to that certain Declaration of Removal of Territory From the Service District and Declaration of Covenants recorded in Book 6366, Page 315, in the Office of the Register of Deeds, Durham County, North Carolina, and in Book 13766, Page 1572, in the Office of the Register of Deeds, Wake County, North Carolina.

-Section 2.
+- Section 2.
 Additions of Property to The Research Triangle Park.
 The Foundation reserves the right to subject to this Declaration any additional property that now or hereafter becomes a part of The Research Triangle Park's "Research and Production Service District" established pursuant to the Act (the "Service District").
-Any such addition shall be effective upon the filing of a supplement to this Declaration in the Appropriate Registry, which supplement shall be executed by or on behalf of the Foundation and the Owner(s) of the property, if not owned by the Foundation, and shall make reference to this Declaration and describe the added property with particularity.
+Any such addition shall be effective upon the filing of a supplement to this Declaration in the Appropriate Registry, which supplement shall be executed by or on behalf of the Foundation and the Owner(s) of the property, if not owned by the Foundation, and shall make reference to this Declaration and describe the added property with particularity. - Section 3.

-Section 3.
 Withdrawals of Property from The Research Triangle Park.
 The Foundation reserves the right to withdraw from this Declaration any property subject to this Declaration that has been removed from the Service District.
 Any such withdrawal shall be subject to the Approval of the Association and shall be effective upon the filing of a supplement to this Declaration in the Appropriate Registry, which supplement shall be executed by or on behalf of the Foundation and the Owner(s) of the property, if not owned by the Foundation, and shall make reference to this Declaration and describe the withdrawn property with particularity.